 How Probiotics May Help You Lose Weight

 Probiotics are live microorganisms that live in the gut, where they help support digestive health, immune function, and other normal processes in the body. are found in both supplements and fermented foods 1.
-They are known to improve digestive health, heart health, and immune function.
-Research now suggests that probiotics can also help you lose weight.
+They are known to improve Research now suggests that probiotics can also help you lose weight.

 How Gut Bacteria May Affect Your Body Weight

 Bacteria make up the majority of the hundreds of different types of microorganisms in your digestive system.
 They are responsible for producing several important nutrients, including vitamin K and some B vitamins.
 These friendly bacterias help break down fiber and turn it into beneficial short-chain fatty acids.

 Several studies have found that normal-weight people have different gut bacteria than overweight or obese people 2.
 During these studies, people with obesity had more firmicutes and fewer bacteroidetes, compared to normal-weight people3.